wp-plugins/easyrotator-for-wordpress/readme.txt

 This will ensure that the rotators appear and function properly.
 (Update: This code is now automatically applied for you in most cases.)

+= Does EasyRotator work properly on SSL sites? =

+The most recent versions of the plugin are automatically compatible with SSL sites.
+If a page is being viewed over SSL, all rotators will be updated appropriately to avoid mixed-content warnings.

 == Screenshots ==
 1. The Insert EasyRotator button in the Post/Page editor
 2. The Insert EasyRotator dialog, ready to create our first rotator